-Law No. 2023-451 dated June 9, 2023, which aims to regulate commercial influence and combat abuses by influencers on social media platforms, not only defines the concept of an “influencer”, but also introduces the notion of an “influencer’s agent”.
+Law No. 2023-451 dated June 9, 2023, which aims to regulate commercial influence and combat abuses by influencers on social media platforms, was amended in November 2024 to align with the European legal framework.
+As a reminder, this law defines the concept of an “influencer”.

 What is an Influencer?